 Promotes Memory Power

 Memory loss is a common issue among elderly people.
-While oxidative stress is believed to damage the brain cells that play a crucial role in memory loss.
+Oxidative stress is believed to damage the brain cells that play a crucial role in memory loss.
 The alpha lipoic acid supplement is a powerful antioxidant that has been shown to slow the progression of memory loss in patients suffering from Alzheimer’s disease.

 Improves Nerve Function